Danehill - 6 miles

 |Post Code||RH17 7HF|

-From All Saints Church continue along Church Lane, and enjoy brief glimpses of a variety of large houses along the way.
+From All Saints Church, continue along Church Lane and enjoy brief glimpses of a variety of large houses along the way.
 After the last house you will pass between a couple of national speed limit signs (black stripe on a white background).
-Now take the a private track on your right to Mount Noddy Cottage.
+Now take a private track on your right to Mount Noddy Cottage.
 Go left through the gate for Mount Noddy Cottage and proceed along the drive.
-As you reach a garage outbuilding at the entrance to the cottage, take the footpath on the left.
+As you reach a garage outbuilding at the entrance to the cottage take the footpath on the left.

 The second gate past the cottage takes you into a field.
 On a good day you can see the South Downs in the distance as you descend along the left-hand side of the field.
 Proceed into the second and then the third field.
-Very shortly you will meet a couple of footpaths crossing your way; one heading into the trees on your left and another bearing right which runs along the hedge in the same field.
+Very shortly you will meet a couple of footpaths crossing your way, one heading into the trees on your left and the other bearing right which runs along the hedge in the same field.
 Ignore both the path on your left and the one that bears right and instead continue straight on through the hedge/trees into the next field.

 Continue along the left-hand side of this field until the path takes you into a stretch of woodland.
 After a while the path heads out of the woods and you will have a field on your left.
-In a short while you will see Northland Farm on the right.
+Shortly you will see Northland Farm on the right.
 Keep going straight ahead, and walk along the concrete track until you meet a road.